Table of Contents

 Moreover your customers are driving your balance-sheet: your fixed assets and your working capital will scale proportionally.

-After you have calculated the sum of the cash in (operating and investing cash flow less revenues), the magic of this kind of forecast is that you could estimate the cash out (the Exit value).
+After you have calculated the sum of the cash in (operating and investing expenses less revenue), the magic of this kind of forecast is that you could estimate the cash out (the Exit value).
 Why?

 Future traction determines future free cash flow.
 And we often value exits with future free cash flow: sometimes indirectly through multiples.